zeitgeistpm/migration-guide/README.md

 *Figure: Node folder migration*

-Once the migration is completed and the migrated parachain produces blocks, the production runtime can be deployed after a runtime upgrade cooldown period that is enforced by the relaychain.
+Once the migration is completed and the migrated parachain produces blocks, the production runtime can be deployed after a runtime upgrade cool down period that is enforced by the relaychain.

 ## Technical subtleties
-To prepare a mostly seemless migration from the perspective of a node operator, an adjusted chain specification file that ideally is compiled into a client should be provided.
+To prepare a mostly seamless migration from the perspective of a node operator, an adjusted chain specification file that ideally is compiled into a client should be provided.
 It should be ensured that the node operators have enough time to sync the relaychain that the shell parachain (migrate to) is attached to.
 The three main changes are:

 1. A new and unused `protocolId`, such that the new network does not try to connect to peers in the old network.
 2. A new `paraId` or `parachain_id` that matches the one on the shell parachain.